Housing & Supportive Services for Veterans

 TAC’s multidisciplinary team works with the Department of Veterans Affairs, community-based programs, and other partners to promote and inform community and national strategies focused on this unique population and resource pool.

 - Design, financing, and administration of supportive housing, rapid rehousing, and homelessness prevention programs and initiatives

-- Best practice strategies and the use of resources such as Supportive Services for Veteran Families, HUD-VA Supportive Housing (HUD-VASH), and VA Homeless Providers Grant and Per Diem; HUD mainstream affordable housing and targeted homeless assistance programs; and tax credit/specialty subsidy programs.
+- Key resources such as Supportive Services for Veteran Families, HUD-VA Supportive Housing (HUD-VASH), and VA Homeless Providers Grant and Per Diem; HUD mainstream affordable housing and targeted homeless assistance programs; and tax credit/specialty subsidy programs

-- Aligning federal, state, and local policies, programs, and resources to better serve Veterans.
+- Alignment of federal, state, and local policies, programs, and resources to better serve Veterans

-- Resource and demand analysis, crisis response system evaluation, and program evaluation and monitoring.
+- Resource and demand analysis, crisis response system evaluation, and program evaluation/monitoring

 - Promising and effective RRH practices, system considerations, and program design